uwetom/media-production-worksheets/AR.md

 #### Add our tracked image to the simulated environment

-The simulated environment already has a tracked image in it with the Unity Log on it, We want to create our own with our burger image.
+The simulated environment already has a tracked image in it with the Unity Logo on it, We want to create our own with our burger image.

 - Select the **Simulated Tracked Image** in the Hierarchy and delete it.